-Fixed Asset Control 257 Reserving Space in Academic Buildings for Temporary Use 258 Solicitation Policy for Employees and Vendors Old Dominion University Identification Card Program Whistleblower Retaliation Policy Threat Assessment Workplace Violence Prevention Policy University Demonstrations Policy Procedures for Student Suicidal and Emotionally Disruptive Behavior Guidelines and Policy on Dealing with Disruptive Students Safety and Security Policy Emergency Management Policy Environmental Health and Occupational Safety COVID-19 (Interim Policy) APPENDIX Schedules for Faculty Personnel Actions • Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Mem (Tenure-Track Faculty, Faculty of Practice, Clinical Assistant Professors, and Lecturers, Senior L and Master Lecturers) in their First Year of Employment Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Mem (Tenure-Track Faculty, Faculty of Practice, Clinical Assistant Professors, and Lecturers, Senior L and Master Lecturers) Appointed at Mid-Year in their First Year of Employment Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Mem Faculty of Practice in the Second and Subsequent Years of Service (Nontenured and Non-First Faculty) Schedule of Reappointment/Annual Review or Nonreappointment of Lecturers and Clinical As Professors (Beyond Their First Year of Employment) Schedule of Reappointment/Annual Review or Nonreappointment of Senior Lecturers and Mas Lecturers and Clinical Associate Professors and Clinical Professors (Beyond Their First Year of Employment) Not Undergoing an In-Depth Review Schedule of Reappointment/Annual Review or Nonreappointment of Senior Lecturers, Master Le Clinical Associate Professors, and Clinical Professors (Beyond Their First Year of Employment) Undergoing an In-Depth Review Schedule for Faculty Seeking Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible e Position Schedule for Faculty Seeking Conversion from Lecturer Ranks to a Non-Tenure Eligible Clinic al Track Position 278 Schedule for Pre-Tenure Review (Non-Tenured and Non-First Year Faculty) 279 Schedule for Pre-Tenure Review for Faculty Appointed at Mid-Year (Non-Tenured and Non-Fin rst Year Faculty) Schedule for Faculty Seeking Tenure Schedule For Faculty Seeking Tenure Mid-Year Schedule of Tenured Faculty For Eminent Scholar Designation Schedule of Tenured Faculty For University Professor Designation Schedule of Non-tenure-track and Non-tenured Faculty for University Distinguished Teacher Designation Schedule For Faculty Seeking Promotion In Rank Schedule for Clinical Faculty Seeking Promotion Schedule for Lecturers Seeking Promotion to Senior Lecturer and Senior Lecturers Seeking Pro- to Master Lecturer Schedule Of Annual Evaluation For Tenured Faculty Old Dominion University Faculty Senate Constitution Bylaws for the Faculty Senate of Old Dominion University Index
+Policy on Minors on Campus Policy for the Use of Non-Research Related Volunteers (Interim Policy) Use of Facilities and Grounds Use of Bicycles, Skateboards and Personal Transport Devices on University Property Unmanned Aircraft Systems (UAS) aka Drones, Aerials and Other Powered Model Aircraft Fixed Asset Control Reserving Space in Academic Buildings for Temporary Use Solicitation Policy for Employees and Vendors Old Dominion University Identification Card Program Whistleblower Retaliation Policy Threat Assessment Workplace Violence Prevention Policy University Demonstrations Policy (Interim Policy) Procedures for Student Suicidal and Emotionally Disruptive Behavior Guidelines and Policy on Dealing with Disruptive Students Safety and Security Policy Emergency Management Policy Environmental Health and Occupational Safety APP ENDIX Schedules for Faculty Personnel Actions .
+290 Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Members (Tenure-Track Faculty, Faculty of Practice, Clinical Assistant Professors, and Lecturers, Senior Lecturers and Master Lecturers) in their First Year of Employment .
+290 Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Members (Tenure-Track Faculty, Faculty of Practice, Clinical Assistant Professors, and Lecturers, Senior Lecturers and Master Lecturers) Appointed at Mid-Year in their First Year of Employment .
+291 Schedule of Reappointment/Annual Review or Nonreappointment of Nontenured Faculty Members and Faculty of Practice in the Second and Subsequent Years of Service (Nontenured and Non-First Year Faculty) .
+292 Schedule of Reappointment/Annual Review or Nonreappointment of Lecturers and Clinical Assistant 202 Professors (Beyond Their First Year of Employment) .
+293 Schedule of Reappointment/Annual Review or Nonreappointment of Senior Lecturers and Master Lecturers and Clinical Associate Professors and Clinical Professors (Beyond Their First Year of Employment) Not Undergoing a Teaching Portfolio Review (required every 3 years) or an In-Depth 20.4 Review (required every 6 years) .
+294 Schedule of Reappointment/Annual Review or Nonreappointment of Senior Lecturers and Master Lecturers and Clinical Associate Professors and Clinical Professors (Beyond Their First Year of Employment) Undergoing a Teaching Portfolio Review (required every 3 years) But Not Undergoing 205 an In-Depth Review (required every 6 years) .
+293 Clinical Associate Professors, and Clinical Professors (Beyond Their First Year of Employment) Undergoing an In-Depth Review .
+296 Schedule for Faculty Seeking Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible .
+290 Position .
+297 Schedule for Faculty Seeking Conversion from Lecturer Ranks to a Non-Tenure Eligible Clinical Track .
+491 Position .
+298 Schedule for Pre-Tenure Review (Non-Tenured and Non-First Year Faculty) .
+296 .
+299 Schedule for Pre-Tenure Review (Non-Tenured and Non-Prist Tear Pacuity) Schedule for Pre-Tenure Review for Faculty Appointed at Mid-Year (Non-Tenured and Non-First Year .
+477 Faculty) 300 Schedule for Faculty Seeking Tenure (effective for the 2021-22 review period) Schedule for Faculty Seeking Tenure (effective for the 2022-23 review period) Schedule For Faculty Seeking Tenure Mid-Year Schedule of Tenured Faculty For Eminent Scholar Designation Schedule of Tenured Faculty For University Professor Designation .
+307